areevesman/mlb_history_web_app/README.md

 * An R script that contains user-defined functions for interacting with and manipulating the data
 * An R script that defines and runs the shiny app

-Everyone is encouraged to iterate on this project.
-There are an unlimited amount of potential features that could be added to the application.
-All questions and comments should be directed to areevesman@gmail.com.
+questions and comments should to areevesman@gmail.com.

 ## What the application does